battery-pulse/pulse-telemetry/README.md

 ### Cycle Statistics

-Aggregation of telemetry data at the cycle level.
-Encompasses:
+Aggregation of telemetry data at the cycle level:
 - **Time**: start time, end time, and duration of the step.
 - **Instantaneous Aggregations**: minimum, maximum, start, end, etc., during the cycle.
-- **Step Accumulations**: total step capacity and energy.
+- **Cycle Accumulations**: total cycle capacity and energy.
 - **Data Diagnostics**: maximum voltage delta, maximum duration, etc., for diagnosing data resolution.
 - **User-Defined Data**: aggregated auxiliary measurements and metadata.

 ## Developer Notes

-### Reservation of Window Functions to Preprocessing
+### Reservation of Window Functions

 - **Window Function Usage**: Window functions, such as `lead()` and `lag()`, significantly increase the size of state within a Spark application, which can lead to increased memory usage and complexity, especially in streaming contexts.
 To mitigate these issues, we have made a conscious decision to limit the use of window functions to preprocessing steps only, which are closer to the source systems.

 - **Trade-off and Data Quality**: We acknowledge that this design introduces a trade-off: errors due to late-arriving data during preprocessing will propagate down the pipeline.
 This may affect the accuracy of derived metrics if late data modifies the computed fields (e.g. `timeseries.duration__s`).
-However, we believe that the benefits of reduced complexity, improved performance, and lower memory usage outweigh the potential risks.
+However, the benefits of reduced complexity, improved performance, and lower memory usage outweigh the potential risks.

-### Unit and Integration Testing Approach
+### Unit and Integration Testing

-The testing approach is designed to ensure the reliability and robustness of the Pulse Telemetry application:

-- **Data Generators**:
+#### Data Generators
   - Implement mock data sources that can asynconously produce data.
   - Configurable to emit data at a desired frequency, like a series of test channels.

-- **Unit Tests**:
+#### Unit Tests
 - Focus on verifying the correctness of individual transformations.
 - These tests ensure that each transformation gives correct values over test data, handles nullability constraints and semantics correctly, operates correctly when presented with empty input data.

-- **Integration Tests**:
+#### Integration Tests
 - Validate the proper functioning of data source and sink connectors.
 - These tests ensure that the application can connect to, read from, and write to external systems.